 \section{Introduction}

 Most AI benchmarks ask whether a model produced the correct answer.
-Metacognition asks a different question: can the model monitor the quality of its own reasoning and recognise when revision is warranted?
-A system may perform well on a task without being well calibrated about the reliability of its own conclusions.
-Conversely, a model that can identify when its reasoning is fragile demonstrates a qualitatively different competence that standard accuracy-centred evaluation does not capture well \cite{Cacioli2026,Servajean2026}.
+Yet many real-world uses of large language models require models to recognise when a conclusion is uncertain, when evidence is incomplete or conflicting, and when revision is warranted.
+This capability is especially important in ambiguous tasks, where several answers may be defensible and evaluation must consider how a model monitors uncertainty, qualifies its claims, and updates its conclusions.
+A model may perform well on standard task accuracy while remaining poorly calibrated about the reliability of its own reasoning.
+Conversely, a model that identifies fragile reasoning and revises proportionally to new evidence demonstrates evidence-sensitive revision that accuracy-centred benchmarks do not capture well~\cite{Cacioli2026,Servajean2026}.

-Metacognition, the ability to monitor and control one’s own cognitive processes~\cite{flavell1979}, is formalised in Nelson and Narens’ monitoring--control framework~\cite{nelson1990} as a two-level system in which a meta-level tracks and regulates an object-level process.
-The DeepMind cognitive taxonomy likewise identifies metacognition as a distinct cognitive faculty, defined in terms of a system’s knowledge about its own cognitive processes and its ability to monitor and control them \cite{burnell2026measuring}.
-In MEDLEY-BENCH, we operationalise this space using four benchmark-specific abilities---Monitoring, Control, Evaluation, and Self-regulation.
-The construct targeted here is behavioural metacognition: not simply whether a model is correct, but whether it revises its beliefs in a manner appropriately aligned with evidence and social input.
-Measuring this construct in AI is methodologically difficult because apparent confidence quality can be confounded by task performance unless Type-1 and Type-2 processes are separated \cite{Servajean2026,Cacioli2026}.
+This capability is closely related to metacognition, classically defined as the ability to monitor and control one's own cognitive processes~\cite{flavell1979}.
+Nelson and Narens' monitoring--control framework formalises metacognition as a two-level system in which a meta-level tracks and regulates an object-level process~\cite{nelson1990}.
+More recent AI-oriented taxonomies extend these ideas to artificial systems by distinguishing self-knowledge, monitoring, and regulation of cognitive processes~\cite{burnell2026measuring}.
+At the time of writing, this taxonomy remains a working framework pending full peer review.
+We therefore anchor the relevant constructs in established peer-reviewed work on metacognitive monitoring~\cite{flavell1979}, monitoring--control architecture~\cite{nelson1990}, and metacognitive efficiency~\cite{fleming2014measure}.
+In this study, we focus on \emph{behavioural metacognition}: whether a model revises its beliefs in a manner aligned with the available evidence, uncertainty, and social input.
+This definition concerns observable revision behaviour rather than inferred internal cognitive states.
+Measuring it is methodologically challenging because apparent confidence quality can be confounded by task performance unless object-level task performance and meta-level revision behaviour are separated~\cite{Servajean2026,Cacioli2026}.